Overview of Clinical & Translational Science Programs

 - Enhancing inclusion of underserved populations in CTS programs

-- Our weekly, 75-minute, seminar series occur on Fridays at noon in Given Courtyard S359 during the academic year.
+Our weekly, 75-minute, seminar series occur on Fridays at noon in Given Courtyard S359 during the academic year.
 Seminar presentations are designed to meet the needs of matriculated students and faculty, and include invited researchers discussing their current projects, faculty presentations of their work, student project updates, journal clubs, and sessions on career development.
 Our seminars are required for matriculated students, but open to anyone who is interested.
-Please let us know if you would like to join the mailing list to hear about upcoming seminars.
+Please email CTS@uvm.edu to join the weekly seminar mailing list.

 Clinical Research Outcomes Workshop (CROW)

-- CROW is a research support group for investigators.
+CROW is a research support group for investigators.
 This weekly research club is hosted by Dr. Littenberg and is run by the participants.
 The venue is open to students and interested UVM faculty who wish to bring their new and developing ideas for discussion, education, and feedback.
-Please contact us if you are interested in joining.
+Please email CTS@uvm.edu if you are interested in participating in CROW.